•

 • Accuracy.
 Manuscripts should contain an accurate account of the work, and authors should discuss the significance, impact, and implications of the work objectively and fairly.

 • Reporting of errors.
-Authors must notify the Editor of any significant errors or inaccuracies in their published work as soon as the become aware of the issue.
+Authors must notify the Editor of any significant errors or inaccuracies in their published work as soon as they become aware of the issue.
 This may result in the need to publish an erratum or to retract the paper.

 Malpractice Policy